DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

     my-odm-release-odm-ingress <none>   *       <INGRESS_ADDRESS>   80      14d
     ```

-2. Register the redirect URIs into your Keycloak application.
+2. Register the redirect URIs into your Cognito App Client.

     The redirect URIs are built in the following way: